evanofslack/analogdb/README.md

 <img alt="analogdb-diagram" src="https://github.com/evanofslack/analogdb/assets/51209817/cd0f5de5-32be-44af-914e-4cdadb8b2bdf">
 <br/><br/>

-Data is scraped from reddit and ingested with [analogdb-scraper](https://github.com/evanofslack/analogdb-scraper), a python service.
+Data is scraped from reddit and ingested with a python scraping service built on top of [praw](https://github.com/praw-dev/praw).
 In addition to scraping, this service is responsible for transforming raw images, extraction of keywords and colors, uploading to [AWS S3](https://aws.amazon.com/s3/), and creation of resources through the backend api.
 Images from S3 are served from [CloudFront CDN](https://aws.amazon.com/cloudfront/) for quick and reliable delievery.

-The core backend application is written in [Go](https://go.dev/) and makes use of [Chi](https://github.com/go-chi/chi) as an HTTP router.
+The core backend application is written in Go and makes use of [chi](https://github.com/go-chi/chi) as the HTTP router.
 It exposes handlers that are responsible for parsing authentication headers, filtering incoming requests, querying databases, and returning JSON responses.
 Upon upload, all images are transformed with the [ResNet-50 CNN](https://datagen.tech/guides/computer-vision/resnet-50/) to create embeddings which are stored in a [Weaviate](https://github.com/weaviate/weaviate) vector database.
 The backend is packaged as several docker containers and hosted on a VPS.

 The frontend web application is built with [Next.js](https://github.com/vercel/next.js/), making use of server-side rendering and incremental static regeneration for quick loading pages.
 [Zustand](https://github.com/pmndrs/zustand) is utilized for state management.
 All styles are built from scratch with [CSS Modules](https://github.com/css-modules/css-modules).
-The frontend is currently deployed with [Vercel](https://vercel.com/).

 ### API